- Notify your boss before your co-workers.

-Here are five tips for how to quit your job without burning any bridges.
+Here are nine tips for how to quit your job without burning any bridges.

 1. Be transparent and respectful.